Philadelphia: Parks

 As of 2014, the city's total park space, including municipal, state, and federal parks in the city, amounts to 11211 acre.
 Philadelphia's largest park is Fairmount Park, which includes the Philadelphia Zoo and encompasses 2052 acre of the total parkland.
 Fairmount Park's adjacent Wissahickon Valley Park contains 2042 acre.
 Fairmount Park, when combined with Wissahickon Valley Park, is one of the largest contiguous urban park areas in the U.S. The two parks, along with the Colonial Revival, Georgian and Federal-style mansions in them, have been listed as one entity on the National Register of Historic Places since 1972.

 Climate

-According to the Köppen climate classification, Philadelphia falls under the northern periphery of the humid subtropical climate zone (Köppen Cfa), whereas according to the Trewartha climate classification, the city has a temperate maritime climate (Do) limited to the north by the continental climate (Dc).
-Summers are typically hot and muggy, fall and spring are generally mild, and winter is moderately cold.
-The plant life hardiness zones are 7a and 7b, representing an average annual extreme minimum temperature between 0 and 10 F.
+Within the Köppen climate classification, Philadelphia falls under the northern periphery of the humid subtropical climate zone (Köppen Cfa).
+Within the Trewartha climate classification, Philadelphia has a temperate maritime climate (Do) limited to the north by the continental climate (Dc).
+Summers are typically hot and muggy.
+Fall and spring are generally mild, and winter is moderately cold.
+The plant life hardiness zones are 7a and 7b, reflecting an average annual extreme minimum temperature between 0 and 10 F.